Assistance for those facing domestic or family violence

 6. Click Save.

-Flashing Red Modem has no connection to ISP.
+Flashing red = Modem has no connection to internet service provider.

 Bluetooth / WPS Connectivity